-Lessons delivered by EAL/D teachers at CSIEHS are provided for up to 50 minutes per day for an average of two school terms per student.
+Lessons delivered by EAL/D teachers at CSIEHS are provided for two hours daily from 9:00am - 11:00am for an average of two school terms per student.
 As learning is synchronous using MS Teams classroom, students require a suitable learning space and supervision.
 Lessons are guided by the Intensive English Programs Curriculum Framework (IEPCF) using topics from across the curriculum that are aligned to school KLA topics where possible.